shrutikapoor08/devjoke/README.md

 * * *

-Q:Tell Something About You.(To A Programmer)
+Q: Tell me something about you.(To A Programmer)

-A:I'm a writer, but no one in my relatives can read what i write.
+A: I'm a writer, but no one in my relatives can read what I write.

 * * *

 Q: Why do programmers prefer dark mode?

-A: Because light attracts bugs
+A: Because light attracts bugs.

 ***